- Current Students

 - and more

-The School of Communication First Year Experience Mentorship program aims to provide a positive experience for incoming students transitioning into their first year at SFU.
+The School of Communication First Year Experience Peer Leader program aims to provide a positive experience for incoming students transitioning into their first year at SFU.

 - Support | Get support & your questions answered from a fellow student who’s been through it before